AirGuanZ/cuj/README.md

 The program may need to read `n` from a configuration file or user input, then evaluate `pow(x, n)` for millions of different `x`.
 The problem is: how can we efficiently generate `pow_n` after reading `n`?
 Here are some solutions:

 * generate source code (in C, LLVM IR, etc) for computing `pow_n`, then compile it into executable machine code.
-When the algorithm becomes more complicated than `pow`, the generator may become harder to code.
+When the algorithm becomes more complicated than `pow`, the generator itself also becomes hard to code.
 * use existing `partial evaluation` (PE) tools.
-However, there is no practical PE implementation for C/C++ or can be easily integrated into this context.
+However, to my knowledge, there is no practical PE implementation for C/C++ or can be easily integrated into this context.

 Now lets try to implement the generator with CUJ.
 Firstly create a CUJ context for holding everything about the generated code: